National Theatre of Somalia: History

 The building of the National Theatre of Somalia was built by Chinese engineers as a present from Mao Zedong in the 1960s.
 The building was finished and opened in 1967.

 After Siad Barre came to power the National Theatre became an important institution within the socialist vision of a new Somalia.
 Siad Barre claimed that he wanted to overcome the clan-based society of Somalia.
 Therefore, people from all the different clans have worked in the National Theatre and have developed its unique aesthetic.

 The National Theatre didn't have a single ensemble, but several bands were working and performing there.
 In the Somali theatre tradition music and theatrical representation are closely linked, therefore theatre companies are usually referred to as "bands".
 The most famous of these were the Waaberi which evolved from the combination of the band of Radio Mogadishu and General Daud band that belonged to the military forces and was named after Daud Abdulle Hirsi.
-Waaberi included such well known artists as Ali Feiruz, Abdullahi Qarshe, Magool, Maryam Mursal, Hassan Sheikh Mumin and Abdi Ali (Bacalwaan).
-Other bands that performed in the National Theatre or that were part of it are: Horseed (the band existed already before the independence under the name Ex-bana Estro), Halgan, Onkod, and Iftin.
+Waaberi included such well known artists as Ali Feiruz, Abdullahi Qarshe, Magool, Maryam Mursal, Hassan Sheikh Mumin and Abdi Ali (Bacalwaan) List of Somalis.
+Other bands that performed in the National Theatre or that were part of it are: Horseed (the band existed already before the independence under the name Ex-bana Estro), Halgan, Onkod, and Iftin and shanti shareero.
 All the bands belonged to an institution of the state, for example, the Iftin band belonged to the Ministry of Education and was therefore also in charge of the musical education of school teachers.